Hakkarian/steve-ai/README.md

 ## What It Does

 You know how Cursor works?
-Press a hotkey, type what you want, and it does it.
-Same thing here, except the AI is embodied as agents in your world that can actually do stuff.
+You describe what you want, and it understands the context and executes.
+Same concept here, except instead of code editing, you get embodied agents that operate in your Minecraft world.

-Press K, tell a Steve to "mine some iron", and it goes and mines iron.
-Tell it to "build a house", it builds a house.
-Tell multiple Steves to work together on a castle, they coordinate and build it faster.
+The interface is simple: press K to open a panel, type what you need.
+The agents handle the interpretation, planning, and execution.
+Say "mine some iron" and the agent reasons about where iron spawns, navigates to the appropriate depth, locates ore veins, and extracts the resources.
+Ask for a house and it considers the available materials, generates an appropriate structure, and builds it block by block.

-The agents can:
+What makes this interesting is the multi-agent coordination.
+When multiple Steves work on the same task, they don't just independently execute, they actively coordinate to avoid conflicts and optimize workload distribution.
+Tell three agents to build a castle and they'll automatically partition the structure, divide sections among themselves, and parallelize the construction.

-- **Mine resources** - any block, any amount, they figure out where to find it
+The agents aren't following predefined scripts.
+They're operating off natural language instructions, which means:
-- **Build structures** - from simple platforms to complex buildings, with multiple agents collaborating
+- **Resource extraction** where agents determine optimal mining locations and strategies
-- **Fight mobs** - defend you, clear areas, hunt specific creatures
+- **Autonomous building** with agents planning layouts and material usage
-- **Gather and explore** - collect resources, follow you around, scout areas
+- **Combat and defense** where agents assess threats and coordinate responses
-- **Work together** - multiple Steves automatically split work and avoid collisions
+- **Exploration and gathering** with pathfinding and resource location

-It's all natural language.
-No menus, no scripting, just tell them what you want.
+- **Collaborative execution** with automatic workload balancing and conflict resolution

 ## How It Works